 Dan joined Watsi on June 15th, 2018.
-58 other people also joined Watsi on that day!
+Five months ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dan's most recent donation traveled 7,400 miles to support Leun, a 49-year-old farmer from Cambodia, to fund leg surgery so he can walk more easily again.

 Dan has funded healthcare for 21 patients in 6 countries.